Oldham County, Kentucky: 2000 census

 The median income for a household in the county was $70,171 (2005), and the median income for a family was $70,495.
 Males had a median income of $46,962 versus $28,985 for females.
 The per capita income for the county was $25,374.
 About 2.90% of families and 4.10% of the population were below the poverty line, including 4.50% of those under age 18 and 6.00% of those age 65 or over.
 Oldham County is the most affluent county in the state of Kentucky; most residents work in Louisville and choose to live in Oldham County due to the lack of crime and the nationally recognized school system.
 North Oldham High School in particular, is ranked very highly among state high schools, having been named a national blue ribbon school of excellence, and ranked in the top 250 best schools in the nation through Us Weekly.
-2006 classes at Oldham County High School were reported as to have a teacher:student ratio of 1:15, but that number does not accurately reflect the ratio of a normal class.
+2006 classes at Oldham County High School were reported to have a teacher:student ratio of 1:15, but that number does not accurately reflect the ratio of a normal class.
 That number includes, for example, the small classes of five to six students in Behavioral Disorders.
 The published ratio also includes small classes at the County Career Center, which is located on the same campus.
 The actual teacher-student ratios are closer to 1:30.
 Regardless of population swelling and diminishing student-teacher ratios, which have led to a slight decline as of late, Oldham county is still widely recognized as the best public school system in the state.